Jollerprutt/proxmox-node/README.md

 #### 4.4.2 Enable AES-NI
 If your CPU supports AES-NI CPU Crypto best enable it.

-Now using the pfSense web interface `System` > `Advanced` > `Miscellaneous Tab` and scroll down to the section `Cryptographic & Thermal Hardware` and change the details as shown below:
+Now using the pfSense web interface `System` > `Advanced` > `Miscellaneous Tab` scroll down to the section `Cryptographic & Thermal Hardware` and change the details as shown below:

 | Cryptographic & Thermal Hardware | Value | Notes
 | :---  | :---: | :--- |